ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

   ![correl2v2](https://github.com/user-attachments/assets/70b6e88b-f923-492d-b616-e87814e3de03)

+  ***Discussion:***
+  When talking about the correlation between streams and the musical attributes, it can be observed that the values are far from one(representing high relationship) meaning that none of the attributes affect or have a relationship with streams

+  On the other hand, when looking at the correlation between danceability_% and energy_%, it can be seen that it is still far from 1 since you need atleast 0.6 to say there is a good correlation
+  Therefore, it can be concluded that the danceability of a song is likely to be energetic.

+  Lastly, valence_% and acousticness_%, the results show that they do not affect each other or only little since the value is close to zero(-0.81907).
+Meaning that the valence of a track has little to no effect    on its acousticness

 ### *6. Platform Popularity 🤩*
 - How do the numbers of tracks in spotify_playlists, spotify_charts, and apple_playlists compare?
 Which platform seems to favor the most popular tracks?

   ![trackspercategory](https://github.com/user-attachments/assets/f8faf16e-0f96-4321-bfc9-6215b7f500d3)

+  ***Discussion:***
+  A significant difference can be observed across spotify_playlists, spotify_charts, and apple_playlists in the data.
+Nearly 5 million tracks are included in Spotify playlists, showing the platform's widespread usage of playlists for music promotion and organization.
+However, only a few make it onto Spotify's charts, suggesting that only a few are popular enough to achieve this position.
+  Compared to Spotify, Apple Music Playlist has fewer carefully selected playlists, with 64,625 music in playlists, indicating a different strategy to their playlisting.
+This distribution highlights Spotify's high chart selectivity and reliance on playlists for song discovery.

 ### *7. Advanced Analysis 🧠*
 - Patterns among key and mode of the tracks